-Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?
+Ref.
+Question Policy Principles P1 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?
+Answe r Finding/Observation N/A A fire alarm system has not been provided by Berneslai Homes within the common areas.

-· ·

-N/A Finding/Observation

-1477 A fire alarm system has not been provided by Berneslai Homes within the common areas.
 Due to the purpose-built nature of the premises with non-combustible materials forming fire compartments, the Home Office Guide advises that a fire alarm system in the common area is not considered necessary for this type of low-rise purpose-built block.
+However, a stand-alone battery-operated smoke alarm was present on the ceiling of the stairway.
+It is thought that this has been installed as a well-meaning gesture by one of the residents (as is it is not of a type fitted by Berneslai Homes) rather than an official attempt to provide automatic fire detection in the stairway.
+When tested, it functioned correctly.
+Its presence can be considered to be of some benefit during day-time hours if residents are awake.
+It is unlikely to be capable of rousing sleeping residents as the sound pressure required would need to be a minimum of 75 decibels or ideally 85 decibels at the bedhead.
+Considering that this smoke alarm needs to produce this sound pressure level through solid masonry walls and several doors between them and the residents bedrooms within the flats, its benefit during the night-time can be considered to be relatively low.
+The assessor considers that it should just be accepted 'as is'.

+Image: P11

 Ref.
 Question Policy Principles

-If installed, is the common area AFD adequate for the occupancy and fire risk?
+P2 If installed, is the common area AFD adequate for the occupancy and fire risk?

-Answer Finding/Observation
+Answe er Finding/Observation

 N/A

 Ref.
 Question Policy Principles

-If not installed, are the premises deemed safe without a common area AFD system?
+P3 If not installed, are the premises deemed safe without a common area AFD system?

 Answer Finding/Observation

 Yes

 Ref.
 Question Policy Principles

-If there is a communal fire detection and fire alarm system, does it extend into the dwellings?
+P4 If there is a communal fire detection and fire alarm system, does it extend into the dwellings?

-Answer Finding/Observation
+Answe or .
+Finding/Observation

 N/A

 Ref.
 Question Policy Principles

-Where appropriate, has a fire alarm zone plan been provided?
+P5 Where appropriate, has a fire alarm zone plan been provided?

-Answer Finding/Observation
+Answe or .
+Finding/Observation

 N/A

 Ref.
 Question Policy Principles

-Where appropriate, are there adequate arrangements for silencing and resetting an alarm condition?
+P6 Where appropriate, are there adequate arrangements for silencing and resetting an alarm condition?

+Ref.
+Question Policy Principles P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?
+Answer Finding/Observation Unknown The resident in flat 54 allowed access and a Grade D1, LD2 fire alarm system was present.

+Finding/Observation

-Answer Finding/Observation
+Answer

 N/A

-Ref.
-Question Policy Principles

-P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?

-Answer Finding/Observation

-Unknown There were no residents present to grant access to any of the flats.
+Image: P71

 Ref.
 Question Policy Principles

 P8 If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?

 Answer Finding/Observation

 N/A